frain-dev/convoy-website/content/docs/forward-proxies/smokescreen.md

 smokescreen --listen-port <your-desired-proxy-port>
 ```

-In your convoy.json file, you need to specify the url to smokerscreen as your proxy value:
+In your convoy.json file, you need to specify the url to smokescreen as your proxy value:

 ```json
 "server": {